khval/BetterFakeMode/README.md

 1st

 Because this is an Ad Hoc development project, first thing is to find out if this is doable?
-So, first order of business is quickly proto type something, that shows if we are able open some screens, if get windows working etc, if I can get windows to behave correct, and I can get normally draw commands to work. then 2en phase can start.
+So, first order of business is quickly proto type something, that shows if we are able open some screens, if get windows working etc, if I can get windows to not crash, and I can get normally draw commands to work. then 2en phase can start.

 2en

-When we can see if this project might work, the work on updating the code, so that it displays correct. remove any graphic glitches, and problems, user input, events.
-Etc.
+Work on user input, events, make sure windows and user input is forwarded to the correct fake window inside the fake screen.

 3rd

-Updated the engine: focus now shifts to making it display in full screen mode, fix the aspect ratio, preferences, and so on.
+When we can see if this project might work, the work on updating the code, so that it displays correct. remove any graphic glitches, Updated the engine: focus now shifts to making it display in full screen mode, fix the aspect ratio, preferences, and so on.